6 months validity

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

 Customs: Guinean customs authorities may enforce strict regulations concerning the temporary import or export of items such as firearms, antiquities, medications, business equipment, and ivory.
-You should contact the Embassy of Guinea in Washington for specific information regarding customs requirements.
+You should contact the Embassy of Guinea in Washington, DC for specific information regarding customs requirements.

 Currency: The local currency is the Guinean franc (FG).
 Travelers may not depart Guinea carrying more than 100,000 FG (currently about $11.00 USD) or more than $5,000 USD.
 Guinea has a cash economy.
 ATMs are mostly unavailable, and traveler’s checks are accepted only at some banks and hotels.
 Credit cards are accepted at some larger hotels in Conakry, but should be used only at reputable hotels and banks.
 Cash advances on Visa credit cards are available at various branches of BICIGUI, a local bank.
 Inter-bank fund transfers are possible at BICIGUI branches but can be difficult and expensive.
 Money transfers from the United States have worked successfully in the past.
 Western Union has several offices in Conakry, and MoneyGram has an office in downtown Conakry as well.

 Photography: Visitors should restrict photography to private gatherings and should obtain explicit permission from the Guinean government before photographing military and transportation facilities, government buildings, or public works.
-Photographing without permission in any public area may provoke a response from security personnel or a dangerous confrontation with people who find being photographed offensive.
+Photographing without permission in any public area may result in arrest or a dangerous confrontation with people who find being photographed offensive.

 Faith-Based Travelers: See our following webpages for details: